List of Digimon Adventure characters: Adventure protagonists

-Izzy is a computer expert and enjoys researching the Internet.
+Izzy is a computer expert and honor student and enjoys researching the Internet.
 His intellectual curiosity is strong, but sometimes, he becomes too absorbed to focus on his surroundings.
 He politely defers to the rest of the DigiDestined.
+He is also known to carry around a computerized notebook that he uses as a codex for various types of Digimon they've encountered.
 He is partnered with Tentomon and holds the Crest of Knowledge (知識の紋章, Chishiki no monshō).
-When he initially found out that he was adopted, he began to subconsciously distance himself from his parents, focusing more on his computer instead.
-However, they later come to accept each other as family.
+When he initially found out that he was adopted, he began to subconsciously distance himself from his foster parents, focusing more on his computer and grades instead.
+He learned the man he called "father" was cousins with his birth father.
+During Myotismon's invasion of Japan, both his foster parents revealed the truth, and all three of them later came to accept each other as family.

 In Digimon Adventure 02, Izzy continues to aid the new generation of DigiDestined by using his computer expertise to monitor the Digital World and alert them about any problems.
 In Digimon Adventure tri., Izzy works at a new company in the IT business with the base office of operations, creating a program for their partners to travel back and forth between every monitor and the outside world.
 In the series' epilogue, Izzy researches gateways to the Real and Digital Worlds with Sora's father and Joe's brother, Shu.
 He has a daughter with a Motimon.